ItsAlxl/depicture/Readme.md

 `docker run -p 80:6465 alxl/depicture:latest`

 ## Custom prompts
 Currently, the program will poll the API hosted on my website.
 You can set up your own using my companion project, [PHP Line Spitter](https://github.com/ItsAlxl/PHP-Line-Spitter).
 Supply your prompt lists as `.txt` files in the `lists/` folder of the PHP Line Spitter.
-Then, just provide your endpoint as the `Prompt Source` when hosting a game.
+Then, just provide your API root as the `Prompt Source` when hosting a game.